The Birth of a Nation Mixes Scripture and Slave Rebellion

-Birth of a Nation, directed by Nate Parker, opens in theaters October 7, 2016.
+Birth of a Nation, directed by Nate Parker, opens in theaters October 7, 2016; available for home viewing January 10, 2017.
 It runs 120 minutes and stars Nate Parker, Armie Hammer, Penelope Ann Miller, Jackie Earle Haley, Mark Boone Jr., Colman Domingo, Aunjanue Ellis, Dwight Henry, Aja Naomi King, Esther Scott, Roger Guenveur Smith, Gabrielle Union.
 Watch the trailer for The Birth of a Nation here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.